tpham-megamindtech/tennessee-tribune/content/articles/the-pricing-trap-trick-at-beauty-salons-when-a-lack-of-transparency-destroys-customer-trust.md

 Expert Perspective:

-The incident at Noire the Nail Bar Salon is not an isolated case, but it serves as a costly lesson in the art of customer retention.
+The incident at Smyrna Noire the Nail Bar Salon is not an isolated case, but it serves as a costly lesson in the art of customer retention.
 Arbitrarily adding services without informed consent not only violates the principle of transparency but is also perceived by consumers as a "bait and switch" tactic.
 In the era of social media and online review platforms, a few dozen dollars in short-term profit can easily cost a business its entire reputation